PT100 Temperature sensor.

 Summing up;

 The PCB is more developed, and some other aspects have become clearer while working on the circuit.
 So the designer should go back repeatedly and improve the design until a satisfactory solution is found.
+For example the temperature range could be increased and the accuracy reduced.

 Conclusion